TouchWiz: TouchWiz Hero UX

-TouchWiz 6.0 also includes Google's additions to Android: Doze and App Standby to improve battery performance (although Samsung's own app optimization feature remains available, thus meaning there are two separate "app optimization" settings: one within the Smart Manager app, and the other within the battery usage screen), Now on Tap to quickly access the intelligent personal assistant Google Now, and Permission Control to limit the permissions granted to a particular application.
+TouchWiz Hero UX also includes Google's additions to Android: Doze and App Standby to improve battery performance (although Samsung's app optimization feature remains available, thus meaning there are two separate "app optimization" settings: one within the Smart Manager app, and the other within the battery usage screen), Now on Tap to quickly access the virtual assistant Google Now, and Permission Control to limit the permissions granted to a particular application.

 TouchWiz Grace UX

-First released with the Samsung Galaxy Note 7 for Android Marshmallow, the Grace UX was named after the device's codename, and eventually made its way to older devices, including the Galaxy Note 5 through an update, the Galaxy S7 and S7 Edge through the official Android Nougat update.
+First released with the Galaxy Note 7 for Android Marshmallow and Android Nougat, the Grace UX was named after the device's codename and eventually made its way to older devices, including the Galaxy Note 5, through an update.
 The Grace UX features a cleaner, flatter look to iconography and extensive use of white space.
-TouchWiz Grace UX devices also benefit from the Secure Folder functionality, which enables users to keep certain data, and even apps, behind a secure password.
+TouchWiz Grace UX devices also benefit from the Secure Folder functionality.
+Replacing My Knox, Secure Folder enables users to keep certain data, and even apps, behind a secure password.

-In addition, for most countries, all the languages that were absent from previous versions (Android Marshmallow or earlier) will be available in this release, starting with the Galaxy Tab S3.